daniel5151/blog/content/post/emoji-shortcodes.md

 fn shortcode_to_emoji(input: &str) -> Option<&str>
 ```

-At first glance, this doesn't seem to difficult: just find a free, open source
+At first glance, this doesn't seem too difficult: just find a free, open source
 dataset of emoji shortcodes, load that data into memory, construct a hashmap,
 and start querying it - easy peasy!